menu

 If you’re like me, the above analysis isn’t so useful since I don’t own any Overwhelming Forces.
 So let’s look at the two cards nearer and dearer to our hearts: Vindicate and Show and Tell.

 Our best approach here is to investigate what has happened historically when solid Legacy staples were reprinted as Judge Foils.
-How about using Karakas and Ignoble Hierarch as arbitrary basis cards, since both were done recently and mtgstocks.com should have sufficient data to highlight impact?
+How about using Karakas and Noble Hierarch as arbitrary basis cards, since both were done recently and mtgstocks.com should have sufficient data to highlight impact?

 Karakas - Judge Foil release June 2012